OUR WOMEN AUTHORS: Recent and Upcoming titles

-Spoiler alert!
-We’ve got books coming out later this year that will tingle your creative bone.
-Learn to paint with watercolors with Volta Voloshin-Smith’s Watercolor Snacks and Rachel Eskandari’s Watercolor Botanic Garden.
+We’ve also continued to publish an assortment of Art + Craft + Inspiration titles.
+Learn to paint watercolors with Volta Voloshin-Smith’s Watercolor Snacks and Rachel Eskandari’s Watercolor Botanic Garden.
 Discover the finer points of mixing your watercolor paints for bold and subtle hues in Mastering Color Mixing with Watercolors by Isabelle Roelofs.
-And if you’re feeling a bit crazy, check out Michelle Nicole’s Official Unicorn Spit Guide to master painting and décor refurbishment with her unique and colorful “Unicorn Spit” paints.
+And if you’re feeling a bit wild, check out Michelle Nicole’s Official Unicorn Spit Guide to master painting and décor refurbishment with her unique and colorful “Unicorn SPiT” paints.
 Finally, check out Marie Boudon’s Dare to Create! to boost your creativity with 35 challenges that will help define and hone your artistic style.

 And of course we have fine photography books to help you take better pictures of any subject you can think of!
 Tamara Lackey’s Posing Playbook for Kids offers ideas for setting up children for the perfect portrait, and Kaylee Greer’s Dogtography will show you how to wrangle your good boy (or girl) into fun photographs with tons of panache.
 Lindsay Adler’s Boudoir Deck gives you example poses for a sultry boudoir shoot, and Valerie Jardin’s Street Photography Assignments will get you out and about, taking pictures of the city streets around you.
 For information on getting the best lighting in your shots, check out Vanessa Joy’s The Off-Camera Flash Handbook and Sandra Coan’s Crafting the Natural Light Look.

-History features some interesting female photographers that we find inspiring.
+History features some incredible women photographers that we find inspiring.
 Take a look at these ladies behind the lens!

 Called “Maggie the Indestructible” by the staff at Life Magazine, Margaret Bourke-White saw her fair share of action in her time as a photographer.
 Not only was she the first western photographer granted the ability to take journalistic shots in the Soviet Union, she was also one of the first female war correspondents, and the first woman allowed to work in a combat zone or fly in a combat mission.
 She took memorable shots of WWII and the Korean War.